mansonmyr/Quick-IF-Line-Profiler/README.md

 # Adaptive Netlify Line Profiler

 A browser-only TIFF line intensity profiler for 2-, 3-, and 4-channel scientific TIFF files stored as `uint8` or `uint16` data.
-The app is built as a static Vite + React + TypeScript single-page app so it can be deployed directly to Netlify without a Python backend, Electron bridge, or server-side image processing.
+---

 ## What The App Does